Joe Jones (rugby union)

-Joe Jones (born 24 July 1995) is a Welsh rugby union player who plays for the Scarlets in the United Rugby Championship.
+Joe Jones (born 24 July 1995) is a Welsh rugby union player who plays for the Harlequins in the Premiership Rugby.
 He usually plays as a tighthead prop.

 Career

 The oldest of eight siblings, Joe Jones started playing rugby at Mold RFC before moving on to RGC 1404.
 From 2016 to 2018, Jones played for Perpignan in Rugby Pro D2, French second division.
 In 2020, Jones signed for the Doncaster Knights to play in the RFU Championship.